Red Hill, Australian Capital Territory: Schools

+Green Spaces

+Notable green spaces include the Lady Nelson Playground located close to the Red Hill shops, Navigators and Voyager Parks on either side of Red Hill Primary school, Golden Grove Park, and Oscar's Park, a community gathering space located near Roebuck Street.

 Notable places

 Calthorpes' House

 Calthorpes' House at 24 Mugga Way was built in 1927 by Harry Calthorpe, stock and station agent with the firm Woodgers & Calthorpe.
 Designed by the architectural firm of Oakley and Parkes, the house displays many characteristics of the Spanish Mission style.
 The family (Harry, his wife Del and two daughters, Del and Dawn) lived together in the house throughout the Depression and Second World War, when both girls married.
 After Harry's death in 1950, his wife continued to live in the house, mostly alone.
-While friends and neighbours redecorated their houses, she elder never did.
+While friends and neighbours redecorated their houses, she never did.
 After her death in 1979, it was recognised that an opportunity existed to preserve a house that related to Canberra's early years in staggering completeness, and the Australian Commonwealth Government bought the house, its garden and the house's contents from the two daughters in 1984.

 The Australian Institute of Architects in its register of significant 20th-century architecture says the building is a rare, relatively unchanged example of a 1920s Australian home.
 Noting that it encapsulates family life of the time, it also points to the interior design and clinical appearance of the kitchen and bathroom, which "heralded the new social era".